tdimino/dream-daimon/README.md

   - A simple declaration of Samantha's identity and self-awareness upon waking.
   - Samantha's soul blueprint is stored as a soulMemory, and system prompt at the start of `initialProcess` until it is transmuted by `soulSheds`.

-### Sample of Dream
+## Sample of Dream

 <img src="./dream-dozing.png" alt="An AI soul waking up from a surrealist dream" width="700">

+## 🎮 Live Demo

+Learn how to explore your own inner world, and conjure up dreams, by visiting the [live dream demo](https://dream-daimon.vercel.app/) (hosted on Vercel).

-### Running the Soul
+## 👻 Running the Soul

-To activate and run this soul in your local environment, navigate to this directory and execute:
+To activate and run this soul in your local environment (via the Soul Engine), navigate to this directory and execute:

 ```bash
 npx soul-engine dev
 ```

+## 🌎 Running the webapp

+1. Make sure you first run the soul using the Soul Engine debugger ☝️
+1. In the `web` directory, create a `.env` file using `env.sample` as a template
+1. Run `npm i && npm run dev`
+1. Open [http://localhost:3000](http://localhost:3000) with your browser.

+## 🌐 Custom Eleven Labs

+The webapp features **5 different voice IDs** which you can manage or modify in `web/app/page.tsx`.

+*A list of voices available through Eleven Labs can be found [here](https://api.elevenlabs.io/v1/voices).
+You can also record your own!*

+Be sure to update your `.env` file with the correct `model_id` and `voice_id` for your desired voices.

 ## 🔑 Getting Soul Engine access
 1. Join the [OPEN SOULS Discord](http://discord.gg/opensouls)